Lullabot/trusty32-lamp/README.txt

 # Add this base box to Vagrant with ```vagrant box add <url>```.
 # Clone ```this repo``` to get the base Vagrantfile.
 # Decide on a hostname and IP address for your VM.
-** Create a private network by uncommenting and editing the line in the Vagrantfile under PRIVATE NETWORK.
+** Configure your PRIVATE NETWORK settings to set an accessible IP for your VM.
 ** Add a line to ```/etc/hosts``` with your desired hostname and IP address.
-# Set up code syncing by uncommenting the appropriate line in the Vagrantfile.
+# Set up FILE SYNCING by uncommenting the appropriate line in the Vagrantfile.
-** Configure FILE SYNCING in the Vagrantfile.
-No file syncing is set up by default.
-The only assumption is that whatever is mounted into ```/var/www``` has a docroot directory.
-Most users will want to use NFS or rsync.
+** No file syncing is set up by default.
+** The only assumption is that whatever is mounted into ```/var/www``` has a docroot directory.
-** ```/var/www/docroot``` is served as the default site by Apache.
+** Most users will want to use NFS or rsync.
-** For larger codebases, a significant performance improvement can be seen by switching to rsync as supported with Vagrant 1.5.
+** For larger codebases, a significant performance improvement can be seen by switching to rsync over NFS as supported with Vagrant 1.5.
 # Boot the VM with ```vagrant up```.
 # Browse to the hostname you choose to see phpinfo or the code you have synced.

 ### Optional setup

-The VM is configured with a single CPU core and 512MB of memory, so it will at least boot on low end hardware.
-Most developers will want to allocate more resources.
-See RESOURCE SETTINGS in the Vagrantfile.
+Configure RESOURCE SETTINGS to change the defaults of a single CPU core and 512MB of memory.

 Basebox Details
 ---------------